+FE-600 Field Education 1 3

-FE-610 Field Education 2 INT-690/691 Senior Colloguy and Project
+FE-610 Field Education 2 3

+INT-690/691 Senior Colloguy and Project 4

-Elective courses (15-24 semester hours)
+Elective courses (15 semester hours)

-Any field may include denominational requirements or concentration courses ) 15-24
+Any field (ma v include denominational requirements or concentration courses) 15

-Candidates for ordination in The United Methodist Church must complete 6 hours covering United Methodist history, doctrine, and polity and must take a 3-hour course in Evangelism.
-Courses covering United Methodist history, doctrine, and polity count as general electives in the MDiv program.
+Candidates for ordination in The United Methodist Church must complete 6 hours covering United Methodist history, doctrine, and polity.
+United Methodist history, doctrine, and polity are met by the two-course sequence DENOM603 and DENOM604 and count as general electives in the MDiv program.